On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Computational study

-In our computational experiments we simply enumerate all the decisions $\mathbf{x} \in X$ and solve the resulting univariate convex optimization problems in the parameter $\beta$.
-Therefore, a further implementation of the truncated DRO$_1$ approach is restricted to comparatively small instances of the shortest path problem.
+While the truncated DRO$_2$ approach preserves the complexity of the distributionally robust optimization problem (\ref{DRO problem}), the application of DRO$_1$ approach in our problem setting is substantially limited; recall our discussion in Section \ref{subsec: approach and contribution}.
+In fact, the objective function in (\ref{truncated prescriptor}) is non-linear and the set of feasible decisions, $X$, is generally non-convex.
+Hence, computation of (\ref{truncated prescriptor}) results in a non-linear MIP problem.
+In our computational experiments we simply enumerate all decisions $\mathbf{x} \in X$ and solve the resulting univariate convex optimization problems in the parameter~$\beta$.
+In view of the discussion above, a further implementation of the truncated DRO$_1$ approach is restricted to comparatively small instances of the test problems.

-\begin{remark} \upshape In order to provide a fair comparison between the truncated DRO problem induced by (\ref{truncated prescriptor}) and the baseline problem (\ref{DRO problem}) we need to compute the radius $r$ in three different ways.
-Namely, we use (\ref{eq: radius}), (\ref{eq: radius improved}) and (\ref{eq: radius improved 2}) assuming that the number of random observations and possible realizations of the cost vector are given by $T_{min}$ and $d^{|A|}$, respectively.
-In particular, the partial sum in (\ref{eq: radius improved 2}) is computed by eliminating zero terms in the sense of a floating-point precision. \flushright$\square$ \end{remark}

-As an alternative, we also examine the baseline DRO approach induced by (\ref{distributionally robust prescriptor}) with the truncated data set (this approach is referred to as a truncated DRO$_2$ approach).
-Put differently, we assume that $T_a = T_{min}$ for every $a \in A$.
-Similar to the truncated DRO$_1$ method we do not take into account a part of the data, but additionally preserve the complexity of (\ref{distributionally robust prescriptor}).